Alxandr/master-thesis/src/chapter-4/technical.md

 For instance, if you know what you're doing it should not be all too hard to pretend to reboot a computer - while in fact not doing so.
 This can be done using a virtual machine that you actually reboot, or simply playing a video in fullscreen.
-Even, should it be decided that the exam software is to be put on a memory stick and students have to boot from it, once someone figures out what's contained on the memory stick it would be possible to write software that extract any needed secrets from it and then again puts on a show of booting from the memory stick.
+Even, should it be decided that the exam software is to be put on a memory stick and students have to boot from it, once someone figures out what's contained on the memory stick it would be possible to write software that extracts any needed secrets from it and then again puts on a show of booting from the memory stick.
 And this is all still just in software.

 If you were to look at specialized hardware, there is almost no limit to what people would be able to do.
 For instance, imagine someone builds a laptop with